itemsapi/itemsjs/README.md

 # ItemsJS - search engine in javascript

-Extremely fast faceted search engine in JavaScript - lightweight, flexible, and simple to use Created to perform fast search on json dataset (up to 100K items).
+Extremely fast faceted search engine in JavaScript - lightweight, flexible, and simple to use.
+Created to perform fast search on json dataset (up to 100K items).

 ## Demo